25 August 2023

 A woman wearing a LiU-T-shirt gives information to a student.

 Master´s student Rana El Sayed clears things out for arriving student Fabio Crugnola from Italy.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 These are some of the first questions that international students ask when they come to Linköping University.
 And coordinators Therese Lindkvist and Johanna Gistvik patiently provide answers.
 They work long days during the reception period in the first weeks when the students are to be registered.